nawabahmadreshi/documentation/pages/third-party-integrations/other-esp.md

 1. Set up custom click tracking domain, such as email-companyname.mydomain.com, and provide that to the ESP.
 1. Delegate that click tracking domain to Branch, who will then proxy all clicks to the ESP.
 1. Work with Branch to set up [redirect behavior and tracking](/third-party-integrations/other-esp/support/#redirect-behavior-and-tracking).
-1. Rewrite normal web links as Branch deep links, [using a Branch-provided script](/third-party-integrations/other-esp/guide/#rewriting-links) ("REWRITING LINKS").
+1. Rewrite normal web links as Branch deep links, [using a Branch-provided script](/third-party-integrations/other-esp/guide/#rewriting-links).

 ## Sending emails via UI (Dashboard)